int-brain-lab/bpod-core/docs/source/bpod/index.rst

 as long as preparing and uploading a state machine's successor takes less time than the current state machine takes to execute.

+:class:`~bpod_core.fsm.StateMachine` objects are mutable: state timers, actions, and transitions can all be reassigned between trials without rebuilding the full state machine from scratch.
+In the following example we construct an initial :class:`~bpod_core.fsm.StateMachine` instance that we continue to modify from trial to
+trial:

 .. testcode-code-block:: python3
    :name: on_the_fly_fsm
    :caption: Generating state machines on the fly.